zhangvi7/querybook-datadocs/datadocs/datadoc_2.md

 -->
 ## Chart

-*Chart generated from the metadata above.*
+*Chart generated from the metadata.*

 <!--
 cell_type: chart